 Anyway, eating disorders and the way we see our bodies are reflected from the media as well as our experiences throughout our lives.
 The biggest contributor, though, is the media!
 True health is not even in the limelight…the way it should be!!
 Everyone wants to be ‘Thinspired’ instead of Inspired to be as healthy as we can be!
 Thank you media for screwing us up..

 Now, apparently, the ‘beauty’ criteria has been altered.
 Here I’m thinking: ‘Maybe someone woke up and is promoting natural, health!’
 Nope.
 Now, being considered ‘Plus Size’ is being a size 6.
 A SIZE 6!!!! (we don’t care about sizes though, remember?
 Size AWW HELL NO!!)
 A friend of mine did a documentary about this repulsive news.
 Check it out:

 So how do we fix this?

 Start with you.
 ‘Be the change you wish to see in the world!’ – Gandhi.
 Start respecting your body enough to give it what it deserves.
 It needs physical activity that is right for them…not excessive exercise in aspiration to make it something it isn’t!
-They need nutritious food…not crash diets, malnutrition, starvation, or purging.
+It needs nutritious food…not crash diets, malnutrition, starvation, or purging.
 (Purges can be vomiting, excessive exercise, laxatives, starvation…all to relieve guilt).
-They need water, water, WATER.
-They need sleep!
-They need love.
+It needs water, water, WATER.
+It needs sleep!
+It needs love.
 Show your body love.
 Don’t let the media tell you when you can love it.
 Love it right now.

 Nothing looks as good as Healthy feels.